-With IIgudesman & Joo I’ve been traveling all over the world for more than 15 years, and what we do is comparable to a business.
+With Igudesman & Joo I’ve been travelling all over the world for more than 15 years, and what we do is comparable to a business.
 In my opinion, every artist is his own company.
 We also write about this in our latest book about creativity, “Save the World.”
 One chapter in the book is also about Music Traveler.

 I had the idea for Music Traveler while walking in the city park with my partner at the time.
 She is a pianist and when we were traveling, which was often, we always had the problem of finding a room to play music.
 It is the same with my musical partner Hyung-ki Joo.
 We are also always looking for rehearsal rooms.

 How did the idea become a business?
 Did anyone help you with the actual implementation?

 I approached my good friend and successful entrepreneur Julia Rhee with my idea.
 She immediately understood what it was about, as she used to be a pianist as well, and even in Vienna or New York always had problems playing music without disturbing the neighbours.
 She became co-founder and CEO of Music Traveler.
 Before our launch, we still did detailed research to understand the music industry in its entirety and not just the market for some pianists.
 We quickly realized that there was a huge demand across all instruments, ensembles, and bands as well as a wide variety of genres to find space to make music.

 After seeing the potential and the huge market size, we gathered a great team around us.
 With many good friends and acquaintances as stable business partners, our company then grew in earnest.